glfw/glfw/README.md

  - Added `glfwWaitEventsTimeout` for waiting for events for a set amount of time
  - Added `glfwSetWindowIcon` for setting the icon of a window
  - Added `glfwGetTimerValue` and `glfwGetTimerFrequency` for raw timer access
+ - Added `glfwSetJoystickCallback` and `GLFWjoystickfun` for joystick connection and disconnection events
  - Added `GLFW_NO_API` for creating window without contexts
  - Added `GLFW_CONTEXT_NO_ERROR` context hint for `GL_KHR_no_error` support
  - Added `GLFW_INCLUDE_VULKAN` for including the Vulkan header